GitTools/GitReleaseManager/docs/input/docs/commands/init.md

 ## **Examples**

-Create a new GitReleaseManager.yaml file in the current working directory:
+Create a new GitReleaseManager configuration file in the current working directory:

 ```bash
 gitreleasemanager.exe init
 ```

-Create a new GitReleaseManager.yaml file in a specific directory:
+Create a new GitReleaseManager configuration file in a specific directory:

 ```bash
 gitreleasemanager.exe init -d c:\temp